As an Amazon Associate I earn from qualifying purchases. Please see my Privacy Policy for more details.

 Whole grains, fresh apples, warming spices like cinnamon, nutmeg and ginger and a little sweetness – doesn’t that just scream cozy?
 Heck, forget about breakfast, I wouldn’t mind curling up with a blanket on my couch at the end of the day and a bowlful of this goodness (and probably some bad TV like The Bachelor too!).

-I hope you love this Hot Breakfast Cereal as much as we do.
-If you try it, please come back and leave me a comment below with your feedback.
-You can also find me on social media.
-Be sure to tag @veggie_inspired and #veggieinspired so I’m sure to see it.
-Enjoy!
+I hope you love this recipe as much as we do!
+If you tried it, please use the rating system in the recipe card and leave a comment below with your feedback.

 Ingredients

-- ½ cup quinoa (rinsed and drained)
+- ½ cup quinoa rinsed and drained

-- ½ cup millet (rinsed and drained)
+- ½ cup millet rinsed and drained

-- ½ cup amaranth (rinsed and drained)
+- ½ cup amaranth rinsed and drained

 - 4 cups water